DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: Performance Evaluation

-Overall, across all four attack types, DP2Guard consistently demonstrates superior robustness, faster convergence, and higher final accuracy across both IID and non-IID data settings.
-These results validate the method’s adaptability and effectiveness in resisting a wide range of poisoning threats in FL.
+\textbf{Performance under Non-IID setting.} As shown in Table \ref{tab:def_per_noniid}, the Non-IID data distribution introduces additional challenges, with all methods experiencing accuracy reduction compared to the IID setting.
+Despite this, DP2Guard consistently maintains the best performance.
+On MNIST, DP2Guard achieves 93.5\% under LF attack, 92.5\% under Fang attack, 92.8\% under Min-Max attack, and 93.2\% under Min-Sum attack at 40\% adversary ratio, outperforming all baselines.
+The Fang attack proves most destructive in the Non-IID setting: FedAvg and MultiKrum nearly collapse on all three datasets, with accuracy dropping below 10\% and 24\% respectively on CIFAR-10 at 40\% adversary ratio.
+In contrast, DP2Guard retains 64.5\% accuracy under the same condition.
+On Fashion-MNIST and CIFAR-10, DP2Guard maintains a consistent advantage of 1\%--5\% over ShieldFL and DnC across all attack scenarios, demonstrating its effectiveness under data heterogeneity.

-\item \textbf{Impact of Different Poisoning Ratio:} To further assess the robustness of defense mechanisms against varying intensities of poisoning, we conduct experiments under an independent and identically distributed (IID) data setting, gradually increasing the poisoning ratio from $0\%$ to $40\%$.
-The evaluation covers four representative attack types: Label Flipping, Fang, Min-Max, and Min-Sum, with results illustrated in Fig. \ref{fig:labelmnistionratio}-\ref{fig:sumfashionratio}.
-Across all attack scenarios, we observe a clear decline in model accuracy for most baseline methods (e.g., FedAvg, MultiKrum) as the poisoning ratio increases.
-In contrast, the proposed DP2Guard consistently exhibits minimal performance degradation, maintaining stable accuracy even under higher poisoning rates.
-These results highlight DP2Guard’s strong resilience and adaptability against escalating adversarial threats.
+Overall, across all three datasets, four attack types, and both IID and Non-IID settings, DP2Guard consistently achieves the highest accuracy with the smallest performance degradation as the adversary ratio increases.
+These results validate the effectiveness of the hybrid detection mechanism and trust-based adaptive aggregation in DP2Guard, confirming its robustness against a wide range of poisoning threats in federated learning.